Normal blood pressure

 Causes of low blood pressure:

-Blood loss: if large in amount may cause hypotension.
-It can be due internal or external bleeding.
+Blood loss: if large in amount, it may cause hypotension.
+It can be due to internal or external bleeding.

-Heart diseases: heart is the main organ, which is involved with pumping of blood through out the body.
-Any disease of the heart which weakens it can cause low blood pressure.
+Heart diseases: heart is the main organ, which is involved with pumping of blood throughout the body.
+Any disease of the heart that weakens it can cause low blood pressure.

-Glandular diseases: like diabetes mellitus , Addison’s , panhypopituatarism are all examples of diseases in which deficiency of some proteins called as hormones may result in low blood pressure.
+Glandular diseases: like diabetes mellitus, Addison’s, and panhypopituitarism are all examples of diseases in which deficiency of some proteins called hormones may result in low blood pressure.

 Pregnancy: a very common cause of low blood pressure in females.